MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-azure-devops-with-prompt-flow.md

 ### Set up authentication between Azure DevOps and Azure

 This step configures a new Azure DevOps service connection that stores the service principal information.
 The project pipelines can read the connection information by using the connection name to connect to Azure automatically.
-Use the service principal you created to set up authentication between Azure DevOps and Azure services by following the instructions at [Set up authentication with Azure and Azure DevOps](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-authentication-with-azure-and-azure-devops).
+To use the service principal you created to set up authentication between Azure DevOps and Azure services, follow the instructions at [Set up authentication with Azure and Azure DevOps](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-authentication-with-azure-and-azure-devops).

 ### Create an Azure DevOps variable group

 To create a new variable group and add a variable related to the Azure DevOps service connection, follow the instructions at [Create an Azure DevOps variable group](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/Azure_devops_how_to_setup.md#create-an-azure-devops-variable-group).
-The service principal name is available to the pipelines automatically as an environment variable.
+The service principal name is then available to the pipelines automatically as an environment variable.

 ### Configure Azure Repos and Azure Pipelines

-The example repository uses two branches, `main` and `development`, for code promotions and execution of pipelines.
+The example repository uses two branches, `main` and `development`, for code promotions and pipeline execution.
 To set up your own local and remote repositories to use code from the example repo, follow the instructions at [Configure Azure DevOps local and remote repositories](https://github.com/microsoft/genaiops-promptflow-template/blob/main/docs/Azure_devops_how_to_setup.md#configure-azure-devops-local-and-remote-repository).

 You clone both the `main` and `development` branches from the example repository, and associate the code to refer to the new Azure Repos repository.
 Both the PR and development pipelines are configured to execute automatically based on PR creation and merge triggers.

 The branch policy for the `development` branch is configured to execute the PR pipeline for any PR raised on the development branch from a feature branch.
-The `dev` pipeline executes when the PR merges to the development branch.
-The `dev` pipeline consists of both CI and CD phases.
+The `dev` pipeline executes when the PR merges to the development branch, and consists of both CI and CD phases.

 *Human in the loop* is also implemented within the pipelines.
 After the CI phase in the `dev` pipeline executes, the CD phase follows after manual approval is provided in the Azure Pipelines build execution UI.